 After passing under St. Francis Circle the K-Line tracks would ascend to the surface in the median of Junipero Serra to join the existing tracks.

-South of Holloway the M-Line tracks would remain in subway.
-After passing under the 19th/Junipero Serra intersection the tracks would ascend to grade just south of Sargent Street to join the existing tracks.
+South of Holloway the M-Line tracks would remain in subway along today’s alignment.
+After passing under the 19th/Junipero Serra intersection and Sargent Street the tracks would ascend to grade and join the existing tracks.
 The M-Line terminal would remain at Balboa Park and efforts would be made to reduce the M-Line trip times between Holloway and Balboa Park.